samalba/hf-model-ops/README.md

 ## How to run the pipelines

+First, make sure you have the [the dagger CLI](https://docs.dagger.io/cli/465058/install) installed.

 The pipeline `deploy_space.py` will run the `linter` and the `test` pipelines before deploying the code.

 ```sh